Student Loans for Summer ClassesApril 23, 2021

 Before signing up, ask your departmental advisor if those credits will transfer over and count toward your degree requirements.
 If not, then you may have to repeat those credits.
 If possible, have your advisor send you a letter verifying that your transfer classes will be eligible.

-Find a Summer Job
+Find a Summer Job or Internship

 Paying for all or some of summer tuition by yourself will save you from taking out as many loans.
 If you work 20 hours a week at $10 an hour, you could potentially pay for one regular class out of pocket.